bwolmarans/legendary-disco/README.md

 # legendary-disco

-A drop box for my teams
+A drop box for my teams, customers, and anyone else who would like this information